-Our Research and Evidence Team are keen to hear from colleagues around the NHS who have ideas for health and care research.
-The team supports research covering all angles of health and care.
+We are keen to hear from colleagues around the NHS who have ideas for health and care research.
+We support research covering all angles of health and care.

 Sometimes this can be investigating variations in practice, and sometimes it can be simply asking ‘why do we do it like this?’

-If you have an idea, please get in touch with our Research and Evidence Team at firstname.lastname@example.org
+If you have an idea, please get in touch with our Clinical Effectiveness & Research Team at email@example.com

-- Search research funders to see if anyone is tackling this idea already
+- we will search research funders to see if anyone is tackling this idea already.

-- Undertake an evidence search and appraisal to see if a solution already exists
+- we will undertake an evidence search and appraisal to see if a solution already exists.

-- Help establish collaborators to take the work forward
+- we will help establish collaborators to take the work forward.

-- Engage with local and national bodies to try and gain support for the research project to be developed
+- we will engage with local and national bodies to try and gain support for the research project to be developed.

 What you can expect as an outcome of submitting an idea

-The amount of time commitment you will need to invest in uncovering an answer can range from a bit of reading and a few conversations with colleagues from the health and academic environments to co-leading and driving a programme of research over several years.
-The required time depends entirely on the question, the available collaborators and stage that the research is at.
+The amount of time you will need to invest in uncovering an answer can range from a bit of reading and a few conversations with colleagues from the health and academic environments, to co-leading and driving a programme of research over several years.
+The required time depends entirely on the question, available collaborators and the stage that the research is at.

 We will do our best to help to establish a work-plan that suits your circumstances.

-Download our Pipeline Support document to find out more about our Research and Evidence Team’s approach to ‘bridging the gap’ between academia and practice.
+Download our Pipeline Support document to find out more about our approach to ‘bridging the gap’ between academia and practice.
 The research pipeline is our process for taking novel approaches from the health services and supporting these to develop into research projects funded by the National Institute for Health Research (NIHR).